752nd Guards Motor Rifle Regiment: Formation and combat actions of the regiment before 1941

-During the Great Patriotic War
+During the Eastern Front

 On October 26, 1941, after unloading trains in the city of Zagorsk and completing the march Zagorsk — Moscow — Kubinka, the regiment immediately entered the battle of Moscow.

 From October 26, the regiment fought in the area of the villages of Trufanovka, Boltino and Kapan.
 In these battles, the regiment destroyed up to 1,900 enemy soldiers and officers (including two colonels).
 Nine cannons, 12 mortars, 11 heavy and 17 light machine guns, 82 trucks, 7 passenger cars and 2 staff cars, 3 anti-aircraft guns and much other military equipment were captured.
 In the area of the village of Trufanovka, 78 commanders and Red Army soldiers of the 50th Rifle Division were freed from captivity.

 On October 29, the regiment repelled an attack by a battalion of the SS 7th Infantry Division Germans, and killed 170 soldiers and officers in the battle.
 On November 2, the regiment engaged superior forces from the 197th Infantry Division of the Germans and routed its main group near the village of Kapan.
 Being half-encircled, the regiment continued to hold the defensive line it occupied and inflicted heavy losses on the enemy, destroying up to a regiment of enemy infantry.
 In the process, 25 enemy tanks were burned and disabled, and much other military property was captured.

-On November 3, the enemy, supported by tanks, counterattacked 6 times.
+On November 3, the Germans supported by tanks, counterattacked 6 times.
 The regiment demonstrated exceptionally high tenacity in defense and inflicted heavy losses on the enemy, destroying up to 1,000 soldiers and officers, burning and disabling 49 enemy tanks, and destroying much other military property.
 In the subsequent battles from November, 4 to December, 26 1941 the regiment repelled 12 enemy attacks, destroyed up to 1,000 soldiers and officers, burned and destroyed 26 tanks and 47 enemy vehicles.
 The regiment, along with other units of the division and the army as a whole, played an important role in stabilizing the defensive front in this direction.

 In March 1942, it received the "Guards" title, transformed into the 6th Guards Motor Rifle Regiment.
 In June 1943, on the basis of the regiment, the 17th Guards Mechanized Red Banner Brigade was formed as part of the 6th Guards Mechanized Corps.
 The brigade was ceremoniously presented with the Guards Battle Banner.

-During later years of the Great Patriotic War, the regiment took part in the Battle of Rzhev, summer 1942, Orel–Kursk, Kamenets-Podolsky, Lvov-Sandomierz, Vistula-Oder, Berlin and Prague operations, ending combat in Czechoslovakia.
+During later years of the War in the Eastern Front, the regiment took part in the Battle of Rzhev, summer 1942, Orel–Kursk, Kamenets-Podolsky, Lvov-Sandomierz, Vistula-Oder, Berlin and Prague operations, ending combat in Czechoslovakia.

-In 1944, the brigade's second battalion, under the command of Nikolai Goryushkin, took part in the liberation of Czestochowa as a tank landing force.
-And for its direct participation in the liberation of the city of Piotrkow (Petrokow), the brigade was awarded the honorary title of "Piotrokovskaya".
+In 1944, the brigade's second battalion, under the command of Nikolai Goryushkin, took part in the capture of Czestochowa as a tank landing force.
+And for its direct participation in the capturing of the city of Piotrkow the brigade was awarded the honorary title of "Piotrokovskaya".

 Battle Banner of the 17th Guards Mechanized Red Banner Brigade.

 Battle Banner of the 17th Guards Mechanized Red Banner Brigade.